Example Papers

 However, if all but one of the crosses have a similar size, then the markings might be interpreted as a vote for the candidate whose name appears next to the differently sized cross.
 The markings below may be interpreted as a vote for Candidate B.

-An image drawn across the whole ballot paper should, in theory, be counted as a spoilt paper.
 However, the location of the image could be used to interpret the markings as a vote.
-The smaller the image, the higher the risk of this.
-The most obvious example of this would be to draw something in one of the candidate boxes, as illustrated below.
+The clearest example of this would be to draw something in one of the candidate boxes, as illustrated below.
 These markings would likely be counted as a vote for Candidate E.

 Conclusion